seek-oss/vocab/.changeset/healthy-teachers-relax.md

 '@vocab/vite': minor
 ---

-`vite`: Vite plugin limited to client-side builds
+`vite`: Vite plugin exclusive to non-ssr builds

-The Vite plugin now runs exclusively during client-side builds.
-It will be skipped when using the *start* command and during server builds.
+The Vocab Vite plugin now runs exclusively during build-time, and only when build.ssr: false